ElektraInitiative/libelektra/doc/help/elektra-plugins-framework.md

 					elektraCcodeCheckConf, KEY_END),

-`checkconf` is the most important function that is not available as build-in function.
+`checkconf` is the most important function that is not available as built-in function.
 It is used to validate or even correct/finish the plugin's configuration.

 If you want to use an exported function from a symbol,